audiobookshelf/audiobookshelf-api-docs/source/includes/_libraries.md

 --------- | ---- | -----------
 `id` | String | The ID of the shelf.
 `label` | String | The label of the shelf.
+`labelStringKey` | String | The label string key of the shelf, for internationalization purposes.
 `type` | String | The type of items the shelf represents.
 Can be `book`, `series`, `authors`, `episode`, or `podcast`.
 `entities` | Array | The entities to be displayed on the shelf.
 [See below](#shelf-entities).
 `category` | String | The category of the shelf.